Paul Epworth

-Paul Richard Epworth (born 25 July 1974) is an English record producer, songwriter, musician, and remixer.
-He has worked with artists including Adele, Florence and the Machine, Rihanna, and Maxïmo Park, among many others.
+Paul Richard Epworth (born 25 July 1974) is an English record producer and musician.
+He has worked with artists including Adele, Florence and the Machine, Rihanna, and Maxïmo Park.
 He is a member of the Music Producers Guild and is the founder and owner of the independent record label Wolf Tone, which has released music from Glass Animals, Rosie Lowe, and The Horrors.

 Epworth has won the Brit Award for British Producer of the Year three times, the most recent in 2015.
 He has won seven Grammy Awards, as well as the Academy Award for Best Original Song for "Skyfall".
 He released his debut studio album Voyager in 2020.

 Early life

 Paul Richard Epworth was born in Bishop's Stortford, Hertfordshire, on 25 July 1974.

 Career

 Lomax

 From 2002 to 2004, Epworth provided lead vocals and guitar for the band Lomax.
 He later remixed two songs from the band's catalogue – "Reiterator" and "Modern Life".